Generation Z is the demographic group succeeding Millennials and preceding generation Alpha.

 A survey found that product quality was amongst the three characteristics that establish trust in a brand amongst Gen Zers, along with positive reviews and customer service.
 New forms of payment such as BNPL can help Gen Zers buy more expensive and better quality products.

 As well as new payment options, Gen Z is also exposed to other ways of buying higher quality products, such as second-hand shopping.
-As established earlier, Generation Z tends to engage with brands that have a real mission, and are trying to do good in today’s society.
-This new shopping habit probably comes from a desire to protect the planet and break out of the fast fashion cycle.
-In fact, today, 27% of Gen Zers say that they’re more likely to shop on preloved and vintage platforms.
+Generation Z tends to engage with brands that have a real mission, and are trying to do good in today’s society and this includes buying second hand to reduce fast fashion waste and protect the planet.
+27% of Gen Zers say that they’re more likely to shop on preloved and vintage platforms.

 3. New consumer buying behavior